Writing apps are so easy to find. Almost every day there is a new one available.

 If you are writing articles and content for websites, almost any word processor can do the job effectively.

-Although there are many fantastic book and novel writing desktop apps and programs, I know a lot of authors who still happily use Word.
+Although there are many fantastic book and novel writing desktop apps and programs, I know many authors who still happily use Word.

-Instead, what I would like to cover is how few apps you need to write effectively and productively.
+Instead, I would like to cover how few apps you need to write effectively and productively.

 How many writing apps do you use?